icaroribeiro/hash-code-challenge/README.md

 The API requests related to the **microservice 2** are performed through the HTTP server port **8082** and the API responses can be viewed by means of a **front-end** client or test tool, for example **Postman**.

-In what follows, there is a guide that includes API requests for creating, getting, updating and deleting data from the database.
+In what follows, there is a guide that includes API requests for creating, obtaining, updating and deleting data from the database.

 (P.S., before checking the following examples, consider that no data is recorded prior to this explanation).